siyuxie2025/607-project-03/docs/OPTIMIZATION.md

 # Simulation Optimization Documentation

-This is the optimization documentation for the project.
-I will optimize the numerical stability and parallelization for this project.
+## Overview

+This document details the optimization strategies implemented for Project 3, building upon the baseline simulation from Project 2.
+We implemented two major optimization categories:

+1. **Parallelization** - Multi-core execution for faster simulation runs
+2. **Numerical Stability** - Robust handling of heavy-tailed distributions and edge cases

+---

-## Parallelization
+## 1. Parallelization
 **Problem**: Sequential simulation replications.
 From profiling, sequential execution of simulation replications take up much time.
 This task is embarrassingly parallelization.
 **Solution**: I created the `ParallelSimulationStudy` to run replications in parallel across CPU cores.